naver/searchad-apidoc/_posts/2016-05-23-release-note.md

 ## Ad Manage
-* Json Object data type change
+* Json Object data type has been changed

 ### AdGroup